marcolardera/chatgpt-cli/README.md

 ## Models

 ChatGPT CLI, by default, uses the original `gpt-3.5-turbo` model.
 On March 14, 2023 OpenAI released the new `gpt-4` and `gpt-4-32k` models, only available to a limited amount of users for now.
 In order to use them, edit the `model` parameter in the *config.yaml* file.

+Check [this page](https://platform.openai.com/docs/models) for the technical details of each model.

 ## Basic usage